kishor2911/Animal-Breed-Analyzer/README.md

 # Animal-Breed-Analyzer
-Animal-Breed-Analyzer is a machine learning project designed to identify animal breeds from images.
-It leverages computer vision and deep learning techniques to classify breeds accurately.
-The project includes data preprocessing, model training, evaluation, and prediction modules, making it useful for educational, research,  practical applications.
+Animal-Breed-Analyzer is a deep learning project that identifies animal breeds from images using Convolutional Neural Networks (CNNs).
+The system leverages computer vision techniques and TensorFlow to build, train, and evaluate an image classification model capable of accurately predicting breeds.

+The project includes a complete ML pipeline: data collection, preprocessing, augmentation, model architecture design, training, evaluation, and inference.
+It demonstrates practical applications of CNNs in image recognition and serves as a valuable resource for learning and experimentation in deep learning.

+Key Features:

+Image preprocessing and augmentation

+CNN-based classification model

+Training and validation workflows

+Performance evaluation metrics

+Breed prediction from new images

+Technologies Used:

+TensorFlow / Keras

+Python

+NumPy / Pandas

+Matplotlib / Seaborn